reproducibility-challenge/neurips2019/_pages/00_home.md

 ### Participating Institutions

-_If you want your course to be listed here, please drop a mail to [Koustuv Sinha](mailto:koustuv.sinha@mail.mcgill.ca)_
+_If you want your course to be listed here, please drop a mail to us._

 ### Sponsors